 - The top tracks in the city were at Westerlands, Scotstoun and Helenvale; and in 1926 there were also good tracks at the major football grounds which were used for training by athletic clubs; big meetings were held at Ibrox was used for the Rangers Sports until 1962.
 Celtic Park was used for their Sports, while both plus Hampden Park were used for SAAA Championships.

-- Barrachnie was an odd distance (363 yards), an unusual shape ( most called it ‘almost circular’ others called it ‘oval’, and had no real straight to talk of;
+- The Barrachnie track was an odd distance (363 yards), an unusual shape ( most called it ‘almost circular’ others called it ‘oval’), and had no real straight to talk of;

 - It was difficult to get to from just about anywhere.

 So why was it well known and why were such good times posted on it?
 You only need to look at the initiatives of the Shettleston committee:

 - The track was made available for the Central Athletics League for young male athletes in the 1950’s and 60’s;